The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2: A remodeling/supervisor argument to well-localize Haar support

-This map $G \mapsto \bar{G}$ was referred to as ``remodeling'' in \cite{Naz2, KaTr}.
-It was also referred to as ``transplantation'' in \cite{AlLuSaUr}, because in essence this map ``transplants'' the averages of the original function $\tilde{G}$ onto new intervals; see, e.g., Figure \ref{fig:remodeling}.
+Pictorially, any interval of a given color on the left of Figure \ref{fig:remodeling} has preimage the union of all the intervals of the same color on the right of Figure \ref{fig:remodeling}.
+The operator $G \mapsto \bar{G}$ is known as ``remodeling'' \cite{KaTr, Naz2}.
+It was also referred to as ``transplantation'' in \cite{AlLuSaUr}, because this map ``transplants'' the averages of the original function $\tilde{G}$ onto new intervals; see, e.g., Figure \ref{fig:remodeling}.